 A complex society

 Spotted hyenas live in hierarchical social groups that consist of up to 130 members, including up to 50 adult females, 40 adult males and 40 offspring.
 In these ‘clans’ there is a strict, linear dominance hierarchy in which all females and their young dominate all immigrant males.
 Daughters and sons inherit the social ranks right below that of their mother.
 Thus, spotted hyenas live in matrilineal societies led by an ‘alpha-female’ followed by her young and all other females with their young.
-Below the lowest-ranking female comes the highest-ranking immigrant male, followed by all other immigrant males.
+Below the lowest-ranking native clan member comes the highest-ranking immigrant male, followed by all other immigrant males.
 In exceptional cases, a male may lead a clan.

 Daughters usually remain in their birth clan for life and build close relationships with their mother and sisters.
 This system of coalitions reinforces the social rank of individuals within the clan hierarchy.
 Coalitions and clan hierarchies are therefore usually stable for many years.
 However, when the reigning coalition of the alpha female and her allies weakens — which happens when one of the allies dies or the females of the coalition do not reproduce well — a coalition of lower-ranking females may manage to overthrow the alpha female coalition from the throne.

 Most sons emigrate and join another clan at the age of about 3.5 years.
 This contrasts with female dispersal behaviour; dispersal in spotted hyenas is therefore considered ‘sex-biased’, or more precisely ‘male-biased‘.
 When a male joins a new clan, he acquires the social rank at the very bottom of the hierarchy, irrespective of the social rank he occupied in his birth clan.
 This is due to the fact that, in contrast to most other mammals, social relationships with other males rather than body size or fighting ability determine the social rank in spotted hyenas.